 Geelong is located 75 kilometres south-west of Melbourne.
 It’s relatively easy to get to with a few main options for tourists to reach the Waterfront.

 By Train: All Geelong bound trains leave from Southern Cross Station in Spencer Street.
-The journey takes around an hour.
-It’s just a few minute’s walk from Geelong Station to the foreshore.
+The journey takes around an hour then it’s just a few minutes walk from Geelong Station to the foreshore.

 By Ferry: The best and most fun way to arrive at Waterfront Geelong is on board the Port Phillip Ferry.
 Operating daily services the ferry leaves from the Docklands.
 For more information click here.